-- 8.7 The Council is only permitted to borrow externally (including via credit arrangements) up to the level implied by its Capital Financing Requirement (CFR). - 8.8 To ensure that external borrowing does not exceed the CFR, other than in the short term, limits are established for external debt, as follows: - Authorised limit this defines the maximum amount of external debt permitted by the Council, and represents the statutory limit determined under section 3 (1) of the Local Government Act 2003. - Operational boundary this is an estimate of the probable level of the Council's external debt and provides the means by which external debt is managed to ensure that the 'authorised limit' is not breached. - 8.9 The Authorised and Operational limits are based on the assumption that there will be long-term borrowing to fund capital expenditure and that borrowing will be to fund long and short term cash flow requirements.
+8.8 The Council is only permitted to borrow externally (including via credit arrangements) up to the level implied by its Capital Financing Requirement (CFR).

+- 8.9 To ensure that external borrowing does not exceed the CFR, other than in the short term, limits are established for external debt, as follows: - Authorised boundary limit this defines the maximum amount of external debt permitted by the Council, and represents the statutory limit determined under section 3 (1) of the Local Government Act 2003. - Operational boundary limit This is the limit beyond which external debt is not normally expected to exceed.
+In most cases, this would be a similar figure to the CFR, but may be lower or higher depending on the levels of actual debt and the ability to fund under-borrowing by other cash resources. - 8.10 The Authorised and Operational limits are based on the assumption that there will be long-term borrowing to fund capital expenditure and that borrowing will be to fund long and short term cash flow requirements.
 The limits include balance sheet liabilities such as finance leases and creditors, with the exception of IFRS16 changes noted at paragraph 5.4 above.

-£000s - / • • • 2025/26 Estimate
+2022/23 2023/24 2024/25 2025/26

+£000s Forecast Forecast Forecast Forecast

-Operational Limit 777 777 777 777 777
+Operational boundary Limit 777 777 777 777

-Authorised Limit 977 977 977 977 977
+Authorised boundary Limit 977 977 977 977